-Taro shook her head, handing the wolf a green capsule and the paper cup she had filled with water from the Infirmary sink.
+Taro shook her head, handing the wolf a green capsule and the paper cup she had filled with water from the sickbay sink.
 "No medical degrees," she told him, "but I've seen the equipment used enough that I knew how to operate it."

 "If you couldn't find Connie, why did it take you so long to come back?"
 Merlin asked after swallowing his medicine.

 Jiro smiled and then stepped aside, letting the other two see what was out in the corridor behind him.
 Stacked up on a small, floating flatbed dolly was a number of jumbled items.

 Taro's face lit up and she rushed past Jiro out into the corridor.
 "It's my things from the Ghost!" she exclaimed.
 She knelt beside the dolly and began sorting through the objects mixed in with wadded fabric.

 "After Sam and Jerad left, I happened to look over at some commotion at the other ship and saw your old crewmates tossing your stuff out onto the tarmac.
 I grabbed a flatbed from our hold and went to retrieve the stuff they abandoned."